-It also underlines the ECB’s commitment to
+It also underlines the ECB’s commitment to:

-take into account the possibility of HICP inflation slightly overstating true inflation as a result of a small but positive bias in the measurement of price level changes using the HICP.
+- take into account the possibility of HICP inflation slightly overstating true inflation as a result of a small but positive bias in the measurement of price level changes using the HICP.

-that individual countries in the euro area have to structurally live with too low inflation rates or even deflation.
+- provide a sufficient margin to address the implications of inflation differentials in the euro area.
+It avoids that individual countries in the euro area have to structurally live with too low inflation rates or even deflation.